-Royal Palace – Great Example of Stunning Khmer Architecture
+Royal Palace – Outstanding Masterpiece of Khmer Architecture in Cambodia

 Architecture in Cambodia can create magic like the time machine do.
 If you want to come back to the ancient time and get the idea of cosmic world, visiting Angkor Archeological Park is the best choice.
 However, if you are just interested in the comparatively events in history of Khmer and Cambodia, Royal Palace is at the top of the list.

 Royal Palace was first erected by King Norodom I in 1886 when Phnom Penh became Cambodia’s official capital city.
 It was erected at the intersection of The Mekong, Tonle Sap and Bassac River.
 The Palace is filled with 9 spectacular buildings and four gates which has particular meaning.

 The well-known attraction in Phnom Penh can be approach through four gates facing four cardinal points.
 The Victory Gate faces to the east and is symbolized the victory and happiness.
 Thus, it serves as the entrance for royal member and VIPs only.
 When the water festival is held, the highness will go out from this gate to watch the festival.
 The northern gate is also called the funeral gate.
 The body of monarch will be taken out via this gate after three month being kept in the palace.
 The west gate is known as the executing gate since it was only opened for the aim of bringing the prisoners out of the palace to kill.
 The South gate is used for welcoming commoners and leads the Silver Pagoda – an impressive temple next to Royal Palace complex.